revaturelabs/staging-management-system/README.md

 #### LocalDatabase
 1. Download Oracle 11g http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html
 2. Ensure The Application Not Running (To avoid port conflicts make sure application is not running in eclipse)
-2. Run setup
+2. Run setup, remember your password
-3. Find and run the 'SQL command line' program (Cortona), execute the following commands with $PORT a new port number like 8000.
+3. Find and run the 'SQL command line' program (Cortona), execute the following commands with $PORT being a new port number like 8000.
   - connect (Connect with username: system and the password you set during installation)
   - Exec DBMS_XDB.SETHTTPPORT($PORT);